lyallbeveridge/Portfolio_Website/README.md

 ## Development

 ### Bugs
-- [ ] Make the text to Inter
+- [ ] Make the text Inter
-- [ ] Change the hover icons to just be brightness fade rather than expand
+- [x] Change the hover icons to just be brightness fade rather than expand
 - [ ] Delay before project section disappears
 - [ ] Google pixel stretched ascii ART (space shrinking)
 - [ ] Messenger preview stretched ascii ART
 - [ ] Images massive on zoom out
 - [ ] Image captions
 - [ ] Fix install app suggestion
+- [ ] Loading animation screen (1 animation cycle minimum and then wait for the head to load)
 - [X] Scroll shows full header section

 ### MVP TODO
+- [ ] Get the static document link working for the report PDF
 - [ ] Fill in the projects (aim for 10)
+- [ ] Add Schneider and Company
-- [ ] Put the read-more button on the bottom somehow and let the thing expand the full way to the right
+- [ ] somehow and let the thing expand the full way to the right
 - [ ] Change to a softer colour theme
 - [ ] Decide whether to do work projects?
 - [ ] Have a project text interpreter